Gap Year Days 297 – 308

 For dinner we grabbed a Grab (Hahaha, just had to say that!) and went to a little restaurant recommended by our friend at the airport.
 Wai Wai’s Place was located on the top floor of a bed and breakfast of the same name, and serves local Burmese food, slightly dimmed down for the western palate.
 Here I tried the tea leaf salad, one of the foods I had been told I just had to try while here.
 It was, as I had been warned, quite oily and strong in flavour, so a small serve is enough, but it was delicious and fresh.
 I also had an avocado juice, which I love, but it was also so filling.
 It was hard work getting back down the seven flights of stairs to go home.

 The following day we did very little until mid afternoon when we made our way to the most popular attraction in Yangon, Shwedagon Pagoda.
 After all the temples only a few days ago in Thailand I actually considered not going to see this temple.
 That would have been a mistake.
 Shwedagon is a whole other level of temple.
 It’s main stupa is huge, glowing gold in the sunlight.
 Around the base of it are hundreds more temples, stupas and all sorts of Buddhist monuments.
 Even the stairs into the pagoda are just awesome, but they do not prepare you for the top.

 We ended up staying at the Shwedagon Pagoda until the sun went down, to see the colours change and the lights come on.
 Sunset is a popular time, and there were lots of other people here at the same time, tourists and locals alike.
-I was seriously in awe of this place, and if there is one place in Yangon you visit, it has to be here.
+I was seriously in awe of this place, and if there is one place in Myanmar you must visit, it has to be here.

 We still had one more place we had to go before we moved on the next day, so dinner was of course at the Hard Rock Cafe!
 Here we saw another side of the city, modern, clean, upmarket.
 This city looks like it has many surprises if you care to look.